If you were to ask visitors — or locals — to name the prettiest street in Savannah, they’d probably quickly respond with “Jones Street.”

 Where is Jones Street in Savannah?

-If you’re staying anywhere within the Historic District, it’s easy enough to walk to Jones Street.
+If you’re staying anywhere within the Historic District and don’t have any mobility issues, it’s easy enough to walk to Jones Street.
 (The Historic District is surprisingly small and walkable!)

-For anyone with mobility issues, I suggest taking a pedicab at a suggested cost of $1 per block.
+For anyone with mobility issues, I suggest using the free DOT shuttles or taking a pedicab at a suggested cost of $1 per block.

 If you’re driving, you can park for FREE on any of the blocks surrounding Forsyth Park south of Gaston Street, and then take a scenic 3-block stroll from the north end of the park.